Bipolar Disorder in Troubled Teens

 Troubled teens that are acting out with mood swings, have low self esteem, or are becoming violent may have bipolar disorder.
 Often times signs and symptoms of bipolar disorder is not the same in teens as in adults.
 Diagnosing troubled teens with bipolar disorder takes plenty of observation and is very complex.
 Often times if parents or family of troubled teens have bipolar disorder, teens are more likely to suffer from this disorder because of genetics.

-Troubled teens that struggle with bipolar disorder will have high highs and lowest of lows, they can be extremely happy or irritable.
-Troubled teens are more likely to express their sadness or depression with anger.
-Teens have a difficult time expressing their feelings, therefore parents, peers and adults like teachers must look for the symptoms of troubled teens with bipolar disorder.
+Teens that struggle with bipolar disorder will have high highs and lowest of lows, they can be extremely happy or irritable.
+Teens are more likely to express their sadness or depression with anger.
+Teenagers have a difficult time expressing their feelings, therefore parents, peers and adults like teachers must look for the symptoms of troubled teens with bipolar disorder.

 Symptoms of Troubled Teens with Bipolar Disorder